-Data values - For charts where data is represented graphically, by a bar or a point, you can choose to also display the actual value.
-Choose Show Value to display, otherwise choose Do Not Show.
+Data values - For charts where data is represented graphically, by a bar or a point or a bubble, you can choose to also display the actual (textual) value.
+Choose Show Value, Show percentage, or Show value and percentage to display, otherwise choose Do Not Show.

 Data values font - If you choose to display data values, select the Data value Font, Style, and Size (or use the defaults).

-For Donut chart, the Inner Size and Outer Size settings set the proportion of the "donut hole" to the outer diameter.
+Inner Size, Outer Size - For Donut charts, the Inner Size and Outer Size settings set the proportion of the "donut hole" to the outer diameter.
 Both are limited to 100.
 News flash: if you set both the 100 you will see nothing!
-If you set the Inner Size to 0 and the Out Size to some value, then you will have no hole (donut now looks like a pie!)
+If you set the Inner Size to 0 and the Outer Size to some value, then you will have no hole (donut now looks like a pie!)

 Play around with it in the Preview Pane!